nri-kids-interaction-lab/nri-kids-interaction-lab.github.io/actual_model/README.md

 # TO DO

-- [] Make sure the distance = f(face_height) is normalized by the image resolution.
-If not, we'll have to figure out what image size we were using back when Yulun and Matt created the equation f().
 - [] Put icons above faces, and stop scaling them.
 - [] Find a new green check mark icon.
 - [] Maybe: only show icons when the operator is talking?